swallowcamel/nancywiki/Git-Workflow.md

 1. `git pull upstream master`
 1. `git checkout myBranch`
 1. `git rebase master myBranch`
-1. `git push origin myBranch` - this puts myBranch up in the cloud
+1. `git push origin myBranch` - (optional) this pushes myBranch up to GitHub
-1. `git push origin master` - this makes sure your remote master is up to date
+1. `git push origin master` - (optional) this this makes sure your remote master is up to date

 This ensures that your history is "clean" i.e. you have one branch off from master followed by your changes.
 Failing to do this ends up with several "messy" merges in your history, which we don't want.
 This is the reason why you should always work in a branch and you should never be working in, or sending pull requests from, master.